leocpasakdal/app/getting-started.md

 -   Refactor
 -   Push your changes running the whole `prepush` Git hook.
 This will make sure all the quality checks pass
 -   Create a PR pointing to `develop`, address comments and merge once approved.
--   To maintaing the quality of the code NEVER run `git commit` or `git push` with `--no-verify`!! as it will bypass all the pre commit hooks and push that will run all necessary quality checks.
+-   To maintain the quality of the code.
+NEVER run `git commit` or `git push` with `--no-verify` as it will bypass all the pre commit and push hooks that will run all necessary quality checks.